uxrocket/uxrocket.modal/README.md

-close          | Turns on/off the close icon in the modal iframe         | If true, the URL will load to an iFrame in the modal html           | You can set an HTML content rather than a URL. fixed          | Uses fixed position for the modal on-ready       | Calls the function when plugin is ready on-open        | Calls the function when modal is opened on-start       | Calls the function when modal start to get content to show
+close          | Turns on/off the close icon in the modal iframe         | If true, the URL will load to an iFrame in the modal html           | You can set an HTML content rather than a URL. fixed          | Uses fixed position for the modal title          | Shows a title on top of modal windows on-ready       | Calls the function when plugin is ready on-open        | Calls the function when modal is opened on-start       | Calls the function when modal start to get content to show